reposense/RepoSense/docs/DeveloperGuide.md

 Other than the global main vue object, another global variable we have is the `window.hashParams`.
 This object is reponsible for generating the relevant permalink for a specific view of the summary module for the dashboard.

 ### v_summary module
 The summary module is activated after the information is loaded from the main Vue.JS object.
-At creation, the `repo` attribute is populated with the `window.REPOS` object, which contains information loaded from `summary.json`
+At creation, the `repo` attribute is populated with the `window.REPOS` object, which contains information loaded from `summary.json`.

+The commits information is retrieved from the corresponding project folders for each repository.
+These information will be will filtered and sorted before being passed into the template to be dipslayed as ramp charts.

+### v_authorship module